 Seeing them grow closer as they get older is the sweetest thing I’ve ever seen, but that doesn’t mean there haven’t been moments of pandemonium and blood shed.

 When it comes to the things my littles have in common, the list is short.
-They both like pudding.
-They both could watch Pokémon all day.
-They like anything with wheels, motors, or tools.
-They hate haircuts, and they both like to sleep in late sometimes.
+They both like pudding, and they both could watch Pokémon all day.
+Both of them like anything with wheels, motors, or tools.
+They both hate haircuts unless they are both getting them together, and they both like to sleep in late sometimes.